suffolklibraries/lgc/content/collections/events/tree-identification-23-08.md

   [01473 890089](tel:01473890089)
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1740656734
+updated_at: 1747149219
 duplicated_from: 87d00ff0-ca18-48f4-acea-3656fcf656cc
 accessibility_information:
   - 'Accessible toilets'
 address_line_2: 'Felsham Road'
 building_name: 'Education Centre'
-published: false
 ---
-Learn about the history, ecology and management of the Nature Reserve.
+Discover how to identify trees and shrubs in Summer.